 I joined 2 pre-existing FB acne groups to monitor conversations.
 I also joined acne.org forums to participate in conversations.

-OBSERVATIONS: Multiple levels of different conversations on acne varying from forums only on prescriptions, non-prescriptions, etc. Lots of people commenting on the state of their acne, but don’t see too many success stories or stories showcasing people who have gotten clear skin.
-Maybe they stop using the site after achieving clear skin?
+OBSERVATIONS: Multiple levels of different conversations on acne varying from forums only on prescriptions, non-prescriptions, etc. Lots of people commenting on the state of their acne, but don’t see too many success stories or stories showcasing people who have achieved clear skin.
+Maybe they stopped using the site after achieving clear skin?
 For some reason, I get a depressed feeling being on the forums.
 People seem so desperate for something or someone to give them something to actually work.